perellonieto/slides_flach/2020_ds/MD/All.md

 ----

 ## Scales, units, dimensions and types

+So we've seen the use of a mathematical treatment of scales.
+What about things like units and dimensions?

 Perhaps surprisingly, there isn't a definitive framework to link all these concepts together.
 We'll look at it from a few more perspectives: